techfromsage/advanced-mis/_recipes/list-events.md

 order by view_mode, year, month;
 ```

 Maybe you want to know whether LTI or direct requests are most prevalent.
 Here we use the second part of dimension_3 to inspect the method used for the request into Talis Aspire.
+In this query, `view_method` will either be `direct` or `lti`

 ```redshift
 select